vk2sh/electricity-billing-system/README.md

-This is a solid project that demonstrates a full-stack approach using Java.
-Since you used a mix of traditional GUI (Swing/AWT) and modern backend (Spring Boot), the README should clearly explain how these two layers interact.

-Here is a comprehensive README template for your GitHub repository:

 Electricity Billing System
 A robust desktop-based management application designed to automate electricity billing, user management, and secure payment processing.
 This project bridges legacy Java GUI components with a modern RESTful backend.